Deploying Highly Available Services with Cisco Nexus Dashboard

 RTT requirements: Make sure that all the fabrics are within the round-trip time (RTT) range of the service that needs to manage them.

-Primary nodes are intended to run Kubernetes control plane capabilities, like the API server, controller manager, scheduler, and etcd (a distributed key-value store for cluster data).
+Primary nodes are intended to run Kubernetes control plane capabilities, like the API server, controller manager, scheduler, etc. (a distributed key-value store for cluster operational data).
 The control plane manages and controls the overall state of the cluster.
-On top of those control plane functions, primary nodes can also run Nexus Dashboard service containers.
+On top of those control plane functions, primary nodes can also run Nexus Dashboard service pods.

-Secondary nodes provide additional resources to the cluster to load share for Nexus Dashboard containers.
+Secondary nodes provide additional resources to the cluster to load share for Nexus Dashboard pods.

 In a Nexus Dashboard deployment, as it happens for any Kubernetes cluster, first a cluster is formed with primary nodes only.
 Then additional secondary nodes are added to the cluster.